kanidm/kanidm/designs/kanidm-trust.rst

 ----

 There are a number of reasons why a trust configuration may be desired.
-You may have a seperate business to customer instance, where business users should be able to authenticate to customer resources, but not the inverse.
+You may have a separate business to customer instance, where business users should be able to authenticate to customer resources, but not the inverse.
 You may have two businesses merge or cooperate and require resource sharing.
-It allows seperation of high value credentials onto different infrastructure.
+It allows separation of high value credentials onto different infrastructure.
 You could also potentially use trust as a method of sync between between a different IDM project and this.